meshula/LabMidi/README.md

 See the MidiApp source for examples of usage.
 Note that MidiApp.cpp currently has hard coded paths to the midi sample files.
 You'll probably need to adjust those.

 Tested on OSX.
-Implementation for Windows in place, but not tested. premake file needs to be set up for multiple platforms.
+Implementation for Windows and Linux in place, but not tested. premake file needs to be set up for multiple platforms.
 Pull requests welcome.